PieInOblivion/VKML/README.md

 * Interface for manual instruction and tensor modification into model and/or tensor graphs
 * Backwards Pass
 * Multiple data formats
 * Investigate lock free execution scheduling.
 Should be faster than precomputed parrallel stages
+* Dynamic graph support

 ### Image Loading
 * Current proof of concept implementation stores all file names in memory